jules2689/trudeau/docs/2020-04-18/post_news.md

 There is something of a face-offbetween his party and the conservative party.
 They do have a deal with the bloc quÉbÉcois and they are close to a deal with the n.
 D.p.
 They are really at odds with theconservatives.
 Now let's throw another element into this, elizabeth may, the green party, was tweeting if there was some sort of agreementthat would require, as she put it, frequent return to the houseof commons, she wouldn't give unanimous consent to that or letthat happen because she thinks it is a public health issue.
-She was engaging with candace bergen who said she essentially agrees everyone having to come back on monday would be irresponsible, not a good idea.
+She was engaging with candace bergen who said she essentially agrees everyone having to come back on Monday would be irresponsible, not a good idea.
 It was implicit and not explicit, she was putting the responsibility on the liberals.
 We need a deal to make this happen.
 She said parliament isn't ready for a virtual parliament.